kongr45gpen/gu-trainer/README.md

 GU Trainer Map
 ==============
-GU Trainer Map is a map made by the Reptiles Organisation (R.O.), aiming to train new players to be able to play efficiently on games of the league.
+GU Trainer is a map made by the Reptiles Organisation (R.O.), aiming to train new players to be able to play efficiently on games of the league.

 Q & A (for visitors)
 --------------------